Skip to main content

 Good for: Heavily soiled, machine-washable cushions, covers

 Granted, the obvious answer to thoroughly clean patio furniture cushions is tossing them into the washing machine, then letting them air dry, or using a low temperature setting on your dryer.
-However, some cushions aren’t designed for washing machines as this may damage the fabric or stuffing, leaving you with frayed fabrics or flat seats.
+However, some cushions aren’t designed for washing machines, as this may damage the fabric or stuffing, leaving you with frayed fabrics or flat seats.
 Instead, follow the steps below.

-Step 1: Check the tags.
 Before using a washing machine, check your cushion’s wash care tags to make sure they’re actually machine washable.
 Note that removable zippers or button cushions are usually machine washable.

-Step 2: Only use bleach if necessary.
 Skip out on the bleach if your cushion doesn’t have mold or mildew, as this extra detergent can actually irritate skin, especially if you have little ones who like to hang out on the patio.
 Regular detergent and warm water should suffice.

-Step 3: Air dry.
 If you’re concerned about shrinking, let the cushions air dry in the sun.

 Outdoor table with wicker chairs